Child killed in accidental shooting at Jackson apartment complex

 Deputy Police Chief Deric Hearn said a mother, two children and a teenager were inside an apartment when the shooting happened.

-According to Hearn, the nine-year-old was shot in the neck with an unsecured gun.
+According to Hearn, the nine-year-old was shot in the neck by another nine-year-old with an unsecured gun.

-Police said they would conduct interviews to determine what led up to the accidental shooting.
-So far, no charges have been filed.
+The girl was taken to the University of Mississippi Medical Center (UMMC) for treatment, but she died at the hospital.

+Police said Tristan Kimes, 18, was arrested in connection to the case.
+He was charged with tampering with evidence, possession of a stolen firearm, contributing to the neglect or delinquency of a child, felonious abuse and/or battery of a child.